-MLSC-105.
-ORGANIZATIONAL LEADERSHIP I
+.MLSC-105.
+ORGANIZATIONAL LEADERSHIP I (ARMY-ROTC)

-Concepts of leadership, basic organizational leadership, practical exercise in interpersonal communications, and decision-making/problem-solving process are covered.
+Concepts of leadership, basic organizational leadership, practical exercise in interpersonal communications, and decisionmaking/problem-solving process are covered.
 Credit, two hours.

 MLSC-106.
-ORGANIZATIONAL LEADERSHIP II
+ORGANIZATIONAL LEADERSHIP II (ARMY-ROTC)

+Continuation of MLSC-105.
 Use of maps, aerial photographs, and terrain features; land navigation through use of the lensatic compass and topographic map; methods of presenting instruction and briefings; and exercises in individual and group problem solving.

 MLSC-110.
-THE FOUNDATIONS OF THE UNITED STATES AIR FORCE I 1:1:0
+THE FOUNDATIONS OF THE AIR FORCE I

 This survey course briefly covers topics relating to the Air Force and defense.
 It focuses on the structure and missions of Air Force organizations, officership and professionalism.
 It is also a good introduction into the use of communication skills.
+Credit, one hour.